fetaplop/m3-project-client/README.md

 - Display received data continuously on the bus stop page
 - Dark theme (as default)
 - Confirm if user really wants to delete their account to avoid accidents
-- Display error messages in frontend too for bad login/signup requests
+- Display error messages in frontend too for bad login/signup requests !
+- Bug fix for refreshing stop page

 <br>